 This nation was once ruled by the French, Dutch, and British, and the influence of these nations is mixed with its African heritage.
 There are national parks to hike in and explore with uniquely biodiverse plants and animals, colonial mansions to visit, tiny mountain villages to discover, and sumptuous uninhabited islands to investigate.

-When is the best time to stay in a vacation rental in Mauritius?
+The best time to stay in a holiday rental in Mauritius

 This is a tropical paradise we’re talking about, so you’ll probably find joyous sunshine at any time of the year.
 The only period you may wish to avoid staying in a villa here is from late December to March, when there’s a higher chance of a cyclone.
 Summer here runs from November to April, which are both the hottest and the wettest months.
 The period around Christmas gets especially busy, with Northern Hemispherians seeking some winter sun.
 The winter months of June to September are still pleasantly warm with less chance of a shower (and fewer mosquitos).
 The diverse cultural character of the island is reflected in its many festivals.
 The Tamil Thaipoosam Cavadee festival takes place in February, as does the Hindu Maha Shivaratri festival, while Mauritians of all faiths celebrate Pere Laval Day in September.

 Top things to do in Mauritius

 Natural History Museum